Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

-Apros simulation models in CityOPT
+Apros simulation models in CITYOPT
 ==================================

 Because Apros simulation server is still experimental, some manual work is